 I will explain the means through which the freedom from these defects is achieved.
 Some say knowledge will serve the purpose.
 How can knowledge without yoga (Jnana without yoga) bestow liberation?
 Or yoga without Jnana?
 Hence the seeker should resort to both Jnana and Yoga simultaneously and practice them steadfastly.

 He should first resort to Jnana which is the only means to attain the knowledge of Brahman.
-He should also examine what the ignorance is.
+He should also examine what ignorance is.
 He should know the real form of Brahman.
 He should know the wonderful state of solitude attained by removing the defects of Jiva.
 How can Jiva get liberated through Jnana when the defects like lust, anger, and fear are not removed?

 The real form of Atman is all inclusive like Jnana.
-The defects like lust, anger, and others have no separate existence.
+Defects like lust, anger, and others have no separate existence.
 Where is the prescribed rule of conduct for him?
 How can the question of prohibition arise for him?
 He who could discriminate things by getting rid of Maya (Illusion) becomes liberated.
 (Note: The defects cannot be removed by framing and following the rules of conduct or listing and adhering the prohibitions, but only by getting rid of the Maya by discrimination.
 For example, the Jnana that anger is not good will not remove the anger or likewise strictly following the rule that one should not show the anger, won’t be of any help.
 It can be removed only through cutting down the snare of Maya by discrimination)

 Then he comes to know that Brahman is the real existence which is comprehensive in form and is divisible.
 It is also indivisible because of its comprehensive form.
 (Note: A good deal of explanation is needed here to get it rightly understood).
 It is divisible in the sense that it can be perceived as many and it is indivisible in the sense that it transcends all perceptions.
 Atman is part of Brahman because of the divisible nature of Brahman.
-Paramatman transcends all, because of indivisible nature of Brahman).
+Paramatman transcends all, because of the indivisible nature of Brahman).

 Because of the Kali age, Brahman which is indivisible, pure, and serene and which openly manifests in all as ether has attained the dynamic character of worldly existence by assuming the form of mobility.
 (Note: The static has become kinetic, Paramatman takes the form of Atman).
-He attained this form which is devoid of origin, existence, dissolution, continuity and Jnana.
+He attained this form which is devoid of origin, existence, dissolution, continuity, and Jnana.
 How then he immerses himself in the ocean of Maya giving up his wisdom again and again?

 The Jnana of lower quality